basdxz/LeafCulling/docs/TECHNICAL.md

 ![Leaf Class Hierarchy](leaf_class_hierarchy.png?raw=true "Class Hierarchy")

-Vanilla leaves all extend `BlockLeaves`, which confusingly extends `BlockLeavesBase`.BlockOldLeaf` is used for Oak, Spruce, Birch and Jungle leaves, while `BlockNewLeaf` is used for Acacia and Big Oak leaves.
+Vanilla leaves all extend `BlockLeaves`, which confusingly is the only class that extends `BlockLeavesBase`.
+BlockOldLeaf` is used for Oak, Spruce, Birch and Jungle leaves, while `BlockNewLeaf` is used for Acacia and Big Oak leaves.

 ### Leaf Metadata

 ![Leaf Metadata Structure](leaf_metadata.svg?raw=true "Metadata Structure")

-While Minecraft does have 4 bits for it's metadata, allowing for 16 possible states of each block, each leaf block typecan only represent 4 distinct variations.
+While Minecraft does have 4 bits for it's metadata, allowing for 16 possible states of each block, each leaf block type can only represent 4 distinct variations.
 This is because half of the four bits are used to represent the leaf decay progress, leaving the remaining for variations.

 ### Should Side Be Rendered Signature

 Minecraft, like many other voxel games, has an optimization to hide internal faces of blocks.
-When a block is added tothe chunk mesh the following method from `Block` is called.
+When a block is added to the chunk mesh the following method from `Block` is called.

 ```Java
 // As found when using MCP mappings